MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devinfo-csp.md

 <a href="" id="man"></a>**Man**
 Required.
 Returns the name of the OEM.
 For Windows 10 for desktop editions, it returns the SystemManufacturer as defined in HKEY\_LOCAL\_MACHINE\\HARDWARE\\DESCRIPTION\\System\\BIOS\\SystemManufacturer.

-If no name is found, this returns "Unknown".
+If no name is found, the value returned is "Unknown".

 Supported operation is Get.

 <a href="" id="mod"></a>**Mod**
 Required.
 Returns the name of the hardware device model as specified by the mobile operator.
 For Windows 10 for desktop editions, it returns the SystemProductName as defined in HKEY\_LOCAL\_MACHINE\\HARDWARE\\DESCRIPTION\\System\\BIOS\\SystemProductName.

-If no name is found, this returns "Unknown".
+If no name is found, the value returned is "Unknown".

 Supported operation is Get.